ray-project/ray/doc/source/ray-contribute/development.rst

 RLlib, Tune, Autoscaler, and most Python files do not require you to build and compile Ray.
 Follow these instructions to develop Ray's Python files locally without building Ray.

-1. Make sure you have a clone of the git repository as explained above.
+1. Make sure you have a clone of Ray's git repository as explained above.

 2. Make sure you activate the Python (virtual) environment as described above.